open-feature/.github/templates/READMEs/README.md

 <!-- TODO: code example implementing a provider -->

 <!-- TODO: update with the technology in question -->
-See [here](https://openfeature.dev/docs/reference/technologies/server/javascript) for a catalog of available providers.
+See [here](https://openfeature.dev/ecosystem) for a catalog of available providers.

 ### Hooks:

-Hooks are a mechanism that allow for the addition of arbitrary behavior at well-defined points of the flag evaluation life-cycle.
-Use cases include validation of the resolved flag value, modifying or adding data to the evaluation context, logging, telemetry, and tracking.
+A hook is a mechanism that allows for adding arbitrary behavior at well-defined points of the flag evaluation life-cycle.
+Use cases include validating the resolved flag value, modifying or adding data to the evaluation context, logging, telemetry, and tracking.

 <!-- TODO: code example of a hook -->

 <!-- TODO: update with the technology in question -->
-See [here](https://openfeature.dev/docs/reference/technologies/server/javascript) for a catalog of available hooks.
+See [here](https://openfeature.dev/ecosystem) for a catalog of available hooks.

 ### Logging: